- 1. Visit the Underground River of Palawan

 After the trip, you can also take part in a mangrove tree-planting activity.
 It will be an opportunity for you not just to experience nature but also help contribute to the protection and conservation of mangrove forests.

 A trip to Puerto Princesa will satisfy your desire to get away from stress and quell your thirst for adventures.
-Make sure to use this guide as your starting point when planning your next island holiday in Palawan.
+Make sure to use this guide as your starting point when planning your next island holiday in Palawan and when figuring out what to do in Puerto Princesa.

 Explore the different sides of Puerto Princesa, Palawan.
-Start planning your trip by looking into Puerto Princesa tours and activities that you can add to your itinerary.
+Start planning your trip by looking into Puerto Princesa tours and activities that you can add to your Puerto Princesa itinerary.
+Have a hassle-free tip by booking your experience with a reputable online travel agency in the Philippines like Guide to the Philippines, where you can book Philippine tour packages and Philippine honeymoon packages.
+You may also book a hotel in the Philippines through Guide to the Philippines.